 User Reviews for Restasis to treat Dry Eye Disease

-Restasis has an average rating of 4.4 out of 10 from a total of 160 ratings for the treatment of Dry Eye Disease.
-26% of those users who reviewed Restasis reported a positive effect, while 51% reported a negative effect.
+Restasis has an average rating of 4.4 out of 10 from a total of 173 ratings for the treatment of Dry Eye Disease.
+26% of reviewers reported a positive experience, while 51% reported a negative experience.

 “I have used single dose Restasis vials for over 6 years and have been pleased with this product.
 I just started using the new multi dose bottle.
 This design is a disaster.
 I am very careful using it but I wind up getting many drops on my cheek and excessively large drops in my eyes.
 I suspect Allergan changed the design because users were using the single vials for two daily doses instead of just one.
 I would suggest Allergan not pin its hopes on the new multi dose bottle unless they improve the design of this bottle.
 I will request the single use vials as long as they are available.
 In the meantime I will be researching other medications.
 I may just discontinue this medication entirely and rely on artificial tears.”